Location: Lyttleton Terrace

 The Victorian Government announced in the Victorian Budget 2018/19 that it will contribute $16 million towards the development of a GovHub.
 The overall cost of the project is $90 million.
 The balance of the cost to deliver the GovHub will be through private investment and further details regarding the cost of the project will be released later.

-The City of Greater Bendigo will relocate staff to the GovHub, as well as the following Victorian Government departments and agencies:
+It is envisaged that the City of Greater Bendigo will relocate staff to the GovHub, as well as the following Victorian Government departments and agencies:

 - Department of Environment, Land, Water and Planning (DELWP) (Parks Victoria)